 The destruction of records in terms of a disposal authority is carried out by the body concerned and must be done on a systematic and routine basis in the course of normal business activity.
 Only ephemeral records may be destroyed.
 Once records have been destroyed, a destruction certificate (see Annexure 15) should be compiled.
 A copy of the certificate should be submitted to the National Archives and Records Service.
 The purpose of the certificate for the National Archives and Records Service is to monitor the implementation of a systematic disposal programme and to determine if any archival records were accidentally destroyed.
-If unauthorised destruction has occurred, the National Archives and Records Service will require a written explanation from the body concerned.
-The certificate has a secondary purpose in that client bodies can use it to as part of their documentary evidence of the disposal process (See par.
+If unauthorised destruction has occurred, the National Archives and Records Service has a secondary purpose in that client bodies can use it to as part of their documentary evidence of the disposal process (See par.
 2.1).